-A nonresponse modelling for the households from the refreshment sample of BA new inflows into UB II receipt in wave 13 (sample = 20, normal sample and sample = 21, Syrian / Iraqi households) was performed (participation) similar to the wave 12 refreshment sample, each for accessibility and participation.
-An integrated model was estimated for both refreshment samples, the variable (samaufftyp\2) indicates the affiliation to the subsample of Syrians and Iraqis and the normal refreshment sample.
-The participation probability derived from the model can be found in the variable prop\t0.
+A nonresponse modelling for the households from the refreshment sample of BA new inflows into UB II receipt in wave 14 (sample = 22, normal sample and sample = 23, refreshment sample Syrian / Iraqi households and sample 24, replenishment sample Syrian / Iraqi households) was performed (participation) similar to the wave 13 refreshment sample, each for accessibility and participation.
+An integrated model was estimated for the three subsamples, the variable (samaufftyp_2 and samaufftyp_3) indicates the affiliation to the subsample of Syrians and Iraqis refreshment or replenishment sample and the normal refreshment sample.
+The participation probability derived from the model can be found in the variable prop_t0.

-$\rightarrow$ Table A14 gives an overview of the variables, codes and reference categories for the logit models of the BA refreshment sample of wave 13.
+\rightarrow Table A14 gives an overview of the variables, codes and reference categories for the logit models of the BA refreshment sample of wave 14.

-The logit models on the first participation for availability and participation of the BA refreshment sample and BA replenishment sample of wave 13 are shown in $\rightarrow$ Table A15.
+The logit models on the first participation for availability and participation of the BA refreshment sample and BA replenishment sample of wave 14 are shown in \rightarrow Table A15.